signotheque/sign-puppet/README.md

-#HTML5 Canvas-based Puppet Animation Rig for Free Sign Language
+#HTML5 Canvas-based Puppet Animation Rig for Sign Language

 A Javascript API for drawing a stylized human figure in a limited range of specific poses.